Clap, Jump and Skip! Physical Health & Growth in Young Children

 - Bubble play encourages babies to track movement with their eyes and reach for and catch bubbles.

-- Once food is introduced, teachers help babies learn to feed themselves with their fingers.
+- Once the food is introduced, teachers help babies learn to feed themselves with their fingers.

 On-the-go toddlers are practicing coordination and balancing skills and laying the foundation for an active, healthy life.
 Below are a few examples of how we boost your toddler’s physical growth in our one and two-year-old classrooms.